 Don’t be the only servant in the room.
 One-way service is naive, wasteful, and irresponsible.
 The ultimate goal of servant-leadership isn’t serving for the sake of serving it’s growing servant-leaders.
 Serve others so others will serve others.
 It’s foolish to serve those who enjoy being served but hate serving others.
 I’m Not a Servant - I’m a Host!
 A New Metaphor for Leadership in Agile?
 What does it mean being a leader?

 And what does it mean being a leader in an agile context?
 This fundamental question is being continuously asked by many people and in various settings: from the small startup to the big organization we are all trying to understand how to implement a sound leadership model.
 In fact leadership is highly contextual and very much connected to the interpersonal skills of the individuals, so a “model” of a leader that tells you how to act in such a role will anyway be limited.
-What if you could instead get your inspiration on how to lead from a metaphor?
 8 Qualities That Make Great Bosses Unforgettable.
 Google-isn-8217-t-looking-for-stanford-and-mit-grads-it-8217-s-looking-for-this-

 The prototypical Silicon Valley star is perceived as a genius from Stanford, MIT, or Harvard who's technically brilliant, inspires with vision, and carries the day.